HaraPay/HaraPay/README.md

 - **Secure PIN-based Authentication**
 - **SMS Confirmation for Transactions**

+#### Future Innovations:

+- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
+- Virtual Debit Cards: Provide a virtual card for online transactions.
+- Crypto Debirt Card: Enable users to spend crypto directly from their HaraPay wallets
+- International Card Support:Enable card services to be used globally.
 #### Impact and Scalability

 #### HaraPay aims to revolutionize financial services in Africa and Beyond, providing financial inclusion for millions of unbanked individuals and empowering local businesses, thereby contributing to economic growth.